Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 9, World Series, NBA

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, MLB, NBA picks on Wednesday, October 29
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Ravens vs. Dolphins picks on Thursday, Oct.
+30

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS